 Then in 2016 the feed mill went thru an extensive renovation project.
 The old mill housed a 2 ton single stage mixer that had no overhead storage or ability to make batches ahead of time and only 12 ton maximum processed per hour.
 All ingredient receiving, mill processing, and filling of feed trucks was in the same building creating a major bottleneck.
 The new mill went into operation in November of 2016 and includes separate buildings for ingredient receiving, milling, and loadout allowing for concurrent processes and maximum efficiency.
 The milling is a 3 stage process where weighing of ingredients, mixing, and filling of loadout tower bins all occurs simultaneously = estimated 30-35 tons manufactured per hour.
 The loadout tower is a 25 year old Abel structure that’s been lightly used, moved from Ryan, IA.
 It has a 240 ton overhead storage capacity, with 6 bins = 30 tons each and 4 bins = 15 tons each.
 Feed transferred from mixer/surge hopper by a 4500 bushels per hour grain leg.
 This allows for loading a 18 ton feed truck in matter of minutes

 LB Pork and the Becker Family participate in many pork industry related organizations.
-Larry, Linda, Lynn J., and Julie are all past Presidents of the Martin County Pork Producers, and Lynn is past President of the MN Pork Board.
+Larry, Linda, and Lynn J. are all past Presidents of the Martin County Pork Producers, and Lynn is past President of the MN Pork Board.
 Lynn is also an alumni of the MARL (MN Ag. and Rural Leadership) program.
 All the Becker’s are active in St. James Lutheran Church and School in Northrop where the children attended grade school.
 The Becker children are 4-H members, and their sporting events keep the family busy.
 The Becker’s also encourage employee involvement in the community and industry organizations.